D-Robotics/rdk_doc_en/docs/RDK.md

 Introduces the hardware specifications, interfaces, design files, and design guidelines for RDK X3 (Sunrise X3), RDK X3 Module (Sunrise X3 Module), and RDK Ultra.
 It provides design materials such as specifications, schematics, dimension drawings, etc.

 **[Algorithm Toolchain Development Guide](/category/toolchain_development)**
-Introduces the usage of Horizon's algorithm quantization toolchain, covering commonly used algorithm models, usage of development tools, optimization techniques, and more.
+Introduces the usage of D-Robotics's algorithm quantization toolchain, covering commonly used algorithm models, usage of development tools, optimization techniques, and more.

 **[Common Questions](/category/common_questions)**
 This chapter answers common questions and doubts that users may encounter when using the developer kit.
 It provides solutions and tips to help users solve common problems and carry out development work smoothly.